 When I was a second-year student, I applied for a summer internship with the most prestigious Fortune 100 company for brand management – Procter & Gamble, also touted as the dream company for marketers.
 Because a placement with them is highly coveted, I was vying with nearly a thousand candidates for that internship, including high flyers in the region.
 After 6 rounds of qualifying tests, including personality tests, behavioral interviews, and a qualitative test, I was awarded the internship.
 After the internship, I received a pre-placement offer due to my strong performance.
 This was two years before my intended graduation.

 Overall, I felt that I was living true to the societal purpose to earn money and be successful.
 I became more confident in my abilities and knew that as long as I worked hard on my goals in life, I would definitely achieve them at some point.

 Taking a step back from everything

-Everything was seemingly in the right place – yet interestingly, I felt that I was a missing bigger picture.
-Sure, I was completing my education, which was regarded as the first major hurdle of life.
-I had already secured a promising career with the best company for marketers.
-While the achievement of these goals gratified me hugely at first, they felt strangely empty after a short period.
+Yet I felt like I was a missing bigger picture.
+Sure, I was completing my education, regarded as the first major hurdle in life.
+I had secured a promising career with the best company for my specialization.
+I was a top performer in school.
+While achieving these goals gave me a huge gratification at first, they felt strangely empty after a short while.

 Have you ever thought about your future before?
-Not just a simple 1-5 years.
-Not just 10 years either.
-I’m referring to 20, 30, 40, 50, 60, 70 years later – even to the point of death and beyond.
-If you have tried to do that before and put serious thought into it, you probably would find it an extremely consciousness-raising experience.
+Not just one, two, or five years into the future.
+Not just 10 years into the future either.
+I’m talking about 20, 30, 40, 50, 60, 70 years into the future — even to the point of death, and beyond.
+If you have seriously thought about this before, you would find it an extremely consciousness-raising event.

 50 years later.
 Relishing in a life of luxury, surrounded by symbols of success.